fire1ce/dev.3os.org/content/docs/config.md

 ## Edit this page link

 If you keep your content in a public GitHub repository, and would like to encourage other people to contribute to it, you can show "Edit this page" button at the bottom of the page.
-It will link to the source file in your repository.
+It will link to the source file in your repository..

 In order to make it work, you'll first need to set these two properties in your `config.mjs` file: